Agenda - Day 1

 - Case learnings from published papers

-- Opportunities for better cross-functional collaboration between formulation, regulatory, and patient engagement teams to accelerate access
+- Opportunities for better cross-functional collaboration between formulation, regulatory, and patient-engagement teams to accelerate access

 Dr Hend Abdelhakim, Asst Professor, Pharmaceutical Sciences & Healthcare Innovation, GBSH, UCL